vuex-orm/vuex-orm/docs/guide/relationships/defining-relationships.md

 Two important fields to note are the `commentable_id` and `commentable_type` on the Comment model.
 The `commentable_id` field will contain the ID value of the Post or Video, while the `commentable_type` field will contain the entity name of the owning model.
 The `commentable_type` field is how the Vuex ORM determines which "type" of owning model to return when accessing the commentable relation.

 `this.morphMany` method defined at both Post and Video model is the definition of the relationship.
-Now you may fetch comment for the model as usual.
+Now you may fetch comments for the model as usual.

 ```js
 store.getters['entities/posts/query'].with('comments').find(1)